DhiaOuerghemmi/Frontend-Learning-Journey/README.md

 ### 1. **⚡ TypeScript (TS)**
    - **📖 Introduction:** A statically typed extension of JavaScript that enhances code maintainability and reliability.
    - **📂 Chapters:**
-     1. 🏗️ TypeScript Basics
+     1. 🏗️ Basic Types , Arrays , Tuples
-     2. 📑 Interfaces & Types
-     3. 🚀 Advanced TypeScript Features

 ## 📌 How to Use This Repository
 - 📜 Each chapter contains well-documented notes and example projects.